 Easy winter weather activities for family time learning.
 From freezing rain to super-chilly days, many kids don’t spend as much time outdoors during Indiana winters.
-But there’s still plenty of ways to use the plunging temperatures outdoors to build children’s skills and understanding — all while enjoying the coziness of being indoors.
+But there are still plenty of ways to use the plunging temperatures outdoors to build children’s skills and understanding — all while enjoying the coziness of being indoors.

 Want to help your little learner explore science and language arts in the winter?
 Try these ice cube-inspired activities: